 Fuel from the damaged Skyhawk shot out and subsequently ignited a fire.
 The fire spread like lightening and caused a 1,000-pound bomb to detonate.
 The ensuing explosion immediately killed many of the first-responder firefighters.
 To make matters worse, a further chain reaction of explosions blew holes in the flight deck.
 Soon, more than half of the large carrier was on fire.

 Trapped in their planes, many pilots couldn’t escape the horrific flames.
-Although his plane was hit by the Zuni bomb, young John McCain, miraculously still alive, clambered out of his jet.
-Although injured, McCain valiantly dragged many burning crew members away from the fire.
+Incredibly, although it was his plane that the Zuni bomb crashed into, young McCain was miraculously still alive, and clambered out of his jet.
+Injured, McCain valiantly dragged many burning crew members away from the conflagration.

 The inferno blazed all that day and the rest of the night.
 Ultimately, a total of 134 men died (some sources say, 137).
 Ironically, in just a few weeks, McCain, now assigned to another vessel, would crash in North Vietnam and be taken prisoner.

 There Had Been Previous Fatal Accidents